 Once you are done soaking and dry, you can apply a natural moisturizer like body butter, shea butter or coconut oil and some aluminum-free deodorant, be sure to use products without perfumes or chemicals.

 What To Do If You Don’t Have a Bathtub?

 If you don’t have a bathtub, don’t have the time, too tall for a bathtub or for whatever other reasons.
 Don’t worry.
 I have solutions for you.
 There are several other ways to obtain benefits of Epsom salt without a bathtub.

 Foot soak not only helps to soothe achy and tired foot muscles but also removes and softens rough skin and freshens up the feet.

 You can add ½ cup of Epsom salts to a bucket or pan of warm water.
 Make sure you don’t use hot water because it will strip much of your protective oil from your skin and leave the skin dry.

 Immerse your feet and soak for about 15 to 20 minutes or for as long as it feels right to you.
 Once you are done, rinse and dry with a towel.

 Got dry and achy hands, no problem:

 You can do the same thing that you do with the foot soak.
 Just add about ½ cup to warm water in a wash basin, immerse your hands and soak for about 15 to 20 minutes.
-This helps to relieve any aches or pains you may have whilst softens your hands and leaves them feeling soft.
-You can also add a moisturizer such as coconut oil or shea butter to keep your hands moisturized throughout the day.
+This helps to relieve any aches or pains you may have whilst softens your hands.

 You can take a handful of Epsom salt and scrub in the desired area to help soothe achy and tired muscles.
 You can also use it all over your body to exfoliate and soften the skin.